-Matthew Burke is the Vice President of the Chinchilla Community Commerce and Industry (CCCI).
+Matthew Burke is the Treasurer of the Chinchilla Community Commerce and Industry (CCCI).
 Matthew brings with him the life experiences of being a family man, working on a farm, spending countless hours on tractors, working cattle, chipping cotton, loading melons; all the day-to-day activities of growing up and living in a rural community.

 Matthew became Director of EnVision Partners in 1997, he brings to the CCCI 21 years experience in running his own business.
 This, combined with over 26 years assisting customer’s, has provided Matthew with a wealth of knowledge and experience that he can apply to our local community growth.

 Having seen the results of poor advice, Matthew is passionate about ensuring that members of the CCCI are not working hard for nothing, but working smarter.
 He also knows how to help individuals recover from bad advice and protect their hard-earned prosperity.
 Significantly, Matthew's advice is based on a life of experience, not just “theory and numbers”.